 Global Education Committee

 Membership: Four members elected for three-year overlapping terms from the faculty at large, one faculty member to represent the PLU Gateway Programs selected each year by the current PLU Gateway Program Directors, with the provision that this representative serve no more than 3 consecutive years and that this person not be one of the four elected members of the committee.

-Advisory Members: Provost, the Executive Director of the Wang Center for International Programs; one administrative representative appointed by the Vice President for Student Life; one administrative representative from Academic Advising appointed by the Provost; and one student selected by the Associated Students of PLU.
+Advisory Members: Provost, the Executive Director of the Wang Center for Global and Community Engaged Education; one administrative representative appointed by the Vice President for Student Life; one administrative representative from Academic Advising appointed by the Provost; and one student selected by the Associated Students of PLU.
 Consistent with Article IV, Section 4, Subsection B, 7 and 8 of the Faculty Bylaws, advisory members shall have the same rights and privileges as any other member of the committee except the right to make motions and to vote.

 Regular attendance/participation of Wang Center staff and representatives of other university offices is expected when issues related to their areas of responsibility are on the committee’s agenda, in keeping with the intention that the committee be both broadly constituted and consultative.

-General Purpose: To review and oversee off-campus curricular matters related to global education programs and initiatives, to advise the Executive Director of the Wang Center for International Programs on policies and procedures related to global education, and to advocate with the Wang Center for global education across the campus.
+General Purpose: To review and oversee off-campus curricular matters related to global education programs and initiatives, to advise the Executive Director of the Wang Center for Global and Community Engaged Education on policies and procedures related to global education, and to advocate with the Wang Center for global education across the campus.

 - Curricular, Program and Planning: